CHAPTER TWELVE

 “Not now.
 You can see how busy I am!”

-“I said so, didn’t I?” with which parting shot he turned his back on all three of us and strode purposefully away.
+didn’t I?” with which parting shot he turned his back on all three of us and

 If I expected Maggie to react angrily to this summary dismissal and stand up to Clive, I was in for a big disappointment.
 She stood stock still for a moment, icily regarding Clive’s retreating back.
 Abruptly, with a nod first to Shaun then me, lips quivering with what might have been anger or amusement, it was impossible to tell, she wandered off in the opposite direction, hips swinging.